adrianmrit/yamis/README.md

   say_hi:
     script: "echo Hello {name}"  # name can be passed as --name=world, -name=world, or name="big world"

-  folder_content:  # Default for linux and macos, can be individually specified like for windows.
+  folder_content:  # Default for linux and macOS, can be individually specified like for windows.
     script: "ls {path?}"  # path is an optional argument
     windows:  # Task version for windows systems
       script: "dir {*}"  # Passes all arguments